gscrow/dressipi-com/index.markdown

   - title:
     body: ' "Working with Dressipi is a breath of fresh air.
-They are straight-forward, open, transparent and truly understand that fashion is different from another eCommerce categories (such as travel, electronics, groceries ect).
+They are straight-forward, open, transparent and truly understand that fashion is different from another eCommerce categories (such as travel, electronics, groceries etc.).
 They have taken the time to understand how our business works and the best way for River Island to deliver profitable growth."

     #### - Gemma Scarfe, Head of eCommerce, River Island